Crochet hooks seem simple on the surface, but any beginning crocheter knows they get complicated really fast.

 When I’m working on projects with smaller stitches and gauge, I like to use a crochet hook that glides more easily.
 Even if I’m using slippery yarn.
 That’s because I have a hard time getting my wooden crochet hook through my smaller stitches without it sticking too much.

 I also tend to find that wooden crochet hooks have sharper tips at the ends of their heads.
+If this helps you get better at your crochet, that may be a perk..
 Review the parts of the crochet hook, if you need to 🙂

 If you look at the wooden crochet hooks I have, the tip comes to a sharp and rough point.
 With smaller stitches, I struggle with getting this point hooked on my yarn on accident, which just leads to mess and frustration.